 Mr. Montgomery's bonus was determined under the Corporation's Management Incentive Plan for Chief Executive Officer, The Union County National Bank.
-This plan provides for a bonus of up to 20% of annual base salary, if Union County meets specific targets for ROA, IG, and achievement of annual plan objectives ("AAPO").
-Mr. Montgomery received a bonus of 16.40% of base salary for 1996.
-The threshold performance levels which would qualify him for a bonus under the plan were exceeded for all criteria: Union County's ROA, IG, and AAPO; the maximum level was exceeded for Union County's IG and equaled for its AAPO, but not for its ROA.
+This plan provides for a bonus of up to 25% of annual base salary, if Union County meets specific targets for ROA, IG, ER, and achievement of annual plan objectives ("AAPO").
+Mr. Montgomery received a bonus of 19.06% of base salary for 1997.
+The threshold performance levels which would qualify him for a bonus under the plan were exceeded for all criteria: Union County's ROA, IG, ER, and AAPO; the maximum levels were not exceeded for any of the criteria.